Mobile games, for many, signal a significant frontier in gaming.

 Is there anything Nintendo can’t do right?
 The addictive Mii builder, Miitomo released in 2016 was an accessible game for everyone.

-Along with the extremely popular Animal Crossing: Pocket Camp in 2017 and Super Mario Run, Nintendo truly has potential to dominate even the higher ranked companies with its unique spread of mobile games.
+Along with the extremely popular Animal Crossing: Pocket Camp in 2017 and Super Mario Run, Nintendo truly has the potential to dominate even the higher-ranked companies with its unique spread of mobile games.